snabb/downtimed/README.md

 Copyright (c) 2009-2016 Janne Snabb.
 All rights reserved.

-This software is licensed under the terms and conditions of the FreeBSD License which is also known as the Simplified BSD License.
+This software is licensed under the terms and conditions of the Simplified BSD License.
 You should have received a copy of that license along with this software.

 Software web site: